mvit777/teams-card-cmdlet/README.md

 Import-Module -Name $dllRoot\PowerShellModuleTest.Cmdlet.dll
 ```
 and you can use it straight away as powershell module (.psm1)
-As I learnt from [this execellent article](https://www.terrybutler.co.uk/2021/08/12/creating-powershell-module-csharp/) it is then just necessary to import
+As I learnt from [this execellent article](https://www.terrybutler.co.uk/2021/08/12/creating-powershell-module-csharp/) it is one just needs to import
 a couple of namespaces and create a Cmdlet class with properties as (optional) parameters
 ```csharp
 (...other namespaces omitted for brevity..)